thegenemyers/MERQURY.FK/README.md

 an error in the analysis.
 The analysis is ultimately run over a *symmetric** k-mer table that is trimmed to threshold -e.
 If the supplied table does not meet these specification, then the program takes additional compute time to make it so, but if in a preprocessing step you use [Logex](https://github.com/thegenemyers/FASTK/#Logex) and [Symmex](https://github.com/thegenemyers/FASTK/#Symmex) to make the table conform to the internal requirements than this time is saved.
+If PloidyPlot is forced to make a trimmed, symmetric table for an input, say `<A>`, then the call to Symmex will use the temp directory specified by the -P option (if not the default "/tmp") and it will produce tables `<A>.trim` and `<A>.symx` which are retained to avoid repeating their computation if PloidyPlot is called again on the same input.

 Even if the input table is symmetric and trimmed to the appropriate -e, the bulk of the time taken by PloidyPlot is in accumulating count statistics of het-mer pairs.
 If the